 Spousal support paid prior to the entry of the Judgment is characterized as temporary spousal support or pendent lite spousal support.
 Temporary spousal support may be ordered at a Request For Order (RFO) and is designed to maintain the status quo of the parties, where possible.
 The amount of temporary spousal support is often determined by the utilization of a state mandated formula accessed through the use of a computer software program (DissoMaster or X-Spouse).

-The temporary spousal support may be ordered retroactively to the filing date of the Request for Order (RFO) seeking spousal support.
-Generally, during a retroactivity period the payor-spouse is credited with payments made to the payee-spouse or paid for that spouse’s benefit against any retroactive temporary spousal support order.
+Temporary spousal support may be ordered retroactively to the filing date of the Request for Order (RFO) seeking spousal support.
+Generally, the payor-spouse is credited with payments made to the payee-spouse or paid for that spouse’s benefit against any retroactive temporary spousal support order.

 Permanent Spousal Support